liferay/liferay-mobile-sdk/README.md

 ## Void Return Types

-There are some portal remote methods that return `void`, in this case, you just need to change the return type to `Call<Response>`:
+Some portal remote methods are `void`.
+In this case, change the return type to `Call<Response>`:

 ```java
 @Path("/disable-staging")
 Call<Response> disableStaging(@Param(name = "groupId") long groupId);
 ```

-You can check the response's `statusCode()` method to confirm if the request succeeded or not.
+Use the response's `statusCode()` method to check whether the request succeeded.

 ## JSON Deserialization

-Return types aren't limited to `JSONObject` or `JSONArray` only, you can write your own POJO and make the method return it.
+Return types aren't limited to `JSONObject` or `JSONArray`.
+You can write your own POJO and return it.
 For example, you can write a `Site` class and use it as a return type:

 ```java
 public class Site {